Christchurch mosque shootings: Coroner's inquiry

+Governor-General Patsy Reddy (centre) receiving the report of the Royal Commission of Inquiry from Young and commissioner Jacqui Caine at Government House, Wellington, on 26 November 2020.

 In October 2023, the Coroner's inquiry into the Christchurch mosque shootings began.
 It was a coronial inquiry into the mosque shootings.

 It followed criminal proceedings and the start of a Royal Commission of Inquiry.
 The coronial report identified 12 issues to be examined at the hearing.
 It covered many aspects of the shootings and the response given.

-Film
+Film and media

 In May 2019, a proposed movie entitled Hello Brother, based on the shootings, was dropped.
 It had been criticised for failing to consult the local Muslim community.
 In August 2021, the film was put on hold.

+Widows of Shuhada (widows of martyrs) was the name of a Radio New Zealand (RNZ) documentary series about the widows of four men who were killed in the attack.

 In June 2021, funds for a film called They are Us began being sought.
 A spokesperson for the Prime Minister clarified that Ardern and the New Zealand government had no involvement with the film.
 It was also felt casting an Australian as Ardern was questionable; while this was not an emphasised issue it was seen as emblematic of the foreign, not local, desire to make the film.
 Several representatives of the New Zealand Muslim community also questioned the timing and appropriateness of the film.
 A draft script was then leaked in July 2021 and was criticised by politicians.
 Later that month the production had been put on hold until the producers had undertaken a full consultation with the country's Muslim community.